cainam/home-cluster-deployment/ansible/README.md

 - install grafana
 - ensure that kubelet and crio are always running
 - replace gluster by ??? openebs is not yet compatible with Raspberry, try longhorn, then Piraeus
-- remove auth policy from helm and deploy via Ansible (or merge with hydra chart)
+- remove auth policy from helm and deploy via Ansible (or merge with hydra chart) and consider adm13.dnshome.de + my-lb.adm13 as hosts
+- adm13.dnshome.de: have dedicated oauth2-proxy, hydra, idp for internet and local access
+- my-lb.adm13 as hosts: gateways + virtualservices
 - import script: update Chart.yaml to contain the version of the software
 - istio enabled per deployment or per pod ...??, not per namespace